 Whether you choose to take a risk on employing and operating an effective PR department or attempt to get by cheaply by hiring only one person, the expenses and risks add up quickly.

-Add those expenses together and you may find that you'd be better served by investing your budget in a professional PR firm like Axia Public Relations.
+Add those risks and expenses together and you may find that you'd be better served by investing your budget in a professional PR firm like Axia Public Relations.
+According to the Public Relations Society of America, organizations retain outside public relations counsel for two major reasons: